 1. Email Capabilities

-With an AMP email senders, can take action directly in emails rather than being routed to a linked website.
+With an AMP email, senders can take action directly in emails rather than being routed to a linked website.
 For example an RSVP or a poll can be included directly in the email copy and can be fully interactive.
 We will give some specific examples of these features below.

-AMP is a very secure framework that does not work with any third party features or add-ons or allow any advertisements that could weaken the security of the framework.
+AMP for email is a very secure framework that does not work with any third party features or add-ons or allow any advertisements that could weaken the security of the framework.
 Also, every AMP email needs to be approved by Google for security reasons which is good if security is your top concern.

 3. Improved Services

-Because AMP is highly interactive and dynamic to the recipient, retrieving customer feedback, thoughts, subscribers, ratings, etc. is made much easier with AMP.
+Because AMP for email is highly interactive and dynamic to the recipient, retrieving customer feedback, thoughts, subscribers, ratings, etc. is made much easier with AMP.
 Now rather than asking customers to follow a drawn-out path to submit/voice their opinion, they can do so right in the email with minimal friction.
 This should help improve response rates and overall engagement.